AmmarahCassim/FullStackSolutionsCapstoneProject/README.md

   * clone the repo
   * npm install
   * npm install -g nodemon
-  * get a local mongodb running
+  * you need to have a local mongo db running
   * nodemon Server.js
 # FUTURE FEATURES:
 - [ ] convert wav and all other sound file types to the appropriate file type
 - [ ] export subtitles